 Establishing the Post-Disaster Value and Condition of Property

 Disaster assistance programs can also cover the costs of disaster recovery.
-The Emergency Conservation Program can partially reimburse expenses such as the use of equipment like chain saws or backhoes, reinstallation of fences, or time spent working on recovery.
+The Emergency Conservation Program can partially reimburse expenses such as the use of equipment like chain saws or backhoes, reinstallation of fences, or time spent working on farm recovery and bringing land back into production.
 Farmers should keep a log of disaster recovery equipment use and time spent.
-These records are acceptable documentation if they are written at the time of the work performed and not at a later date.
+These records are acceptable documentation if they are written at the time the work was performed and not at a later date.

-Prepared by Scott Marlow of Rural Advancement Foundation International – USA and amended by Farmers’ Legal Action Group (FLAG).
+Prepared by Scott Marlow of the Rural Advancement Foundation International – USA, in Pittsboro, North Carolina and amended by the Farmers’ Legal Action Group (FLAG).